 - Graduation with a MS in nursing leadership and health care systems

-- Completion of an additional 12 credits for specialization in executive leadership, offered as a post-master’s certificate
+- Completion of an additional 12 credits for specialization in Health Care Informatics, offered as a post-master’s certificate

 - Seamless progression into our PhD program with a health systems research focus